Graduate

 OTD Admission Requirements

-• An accredited bachelor's degree with a 3.0 GPA
+• An accredited bachelor's degree with a 3.0 GPA & prerequisite GPA

-• Complete both A-State & OTD applications
+• Complete both A-State & OTCAS applications

 • Official transcripts